 Paging all craft supply hoarders!
 Whether you have an entire craft room or a small craft closet, it’s easy to let your craft supplies completely TAKE OVER!
 I desperately needed some craft closet organization so I built DIY closet shelves to help utilize ALL the space in the craft closet and really maximize my storage options.
-One of my goals for the DIY closet shelves were to make use of the vertical space in my craft closet since I only had one shelf across the top and the hanging bar.
-I was using it as well as I could by hanging stuff in bags from the bar and piling things in the bottom, but I had a LOT of wasted space.
+One of my goals for the DIY closet shelves were to make use of the vertical space in my craft closet since I only had one top shelf and the hanging rod.
+I was using it as well as I could by hanging stuff in bags from the closet rod and piling things in the bottom, but I had a LOT of wasted space.

 BEFORE Craft Closet Organization: